 "Promise?" said Grant, smiling goofily.

-was not overly confident about captaining a ship of 100 pirates, but sailing the Paragon was certainly far more dependable than my rickety old ketch.
+"Spider demon or not, you have bested our captain," began the quartermaster in a rigorous voice, and then pausing for an awkward ten or so seconds.
+"No other man here is capable of such a feat, not even I." After looking forlornly upon the body of his former captain, the quartermaster turned to me and said, "Therefore, it is now your duty to command the Paragon."
+Chapter 6 I was not overly confident about captaining a ship of 100 pirates, but sailing the Paragon was certainly far more dependable than my rickety old ketch.
 Eli would no doubt attest that my leadership skills were not always up to par, but I suspected that freebooters were not anticipating a cautious and methodical individual to lead them, anyway.
 So, a suitable captain or not, I accepted the quartermaster's offer.
 And my first command as captain was to sail to the country of Ornway to slay the troll as I had originally intended, before my unexpected encounter with the late Widow Black.
 While Grant remained with me on the Paragon, Coral and Eli were back on the Shifty Sails, guiding her to the Ornwegian seaport of Erikfjord.

 While gathering provisions, we also acquired thicker woolen garments to keep us warm from the bitter chill of winter.
 The first snow had already fallen in Ornway, cloaking the world in white.
 Erikfjord was a humble harbor town with wooden buildings of deep red in color that stood out amidst the paleness of winter.
 On the other side of the town there stood tall frosty mountains dotted with snow-laden pines.